open-company/open-company-storage/docs/security.md

 ### UI

-UI provides an anauthenticated user with the option to "Sign Up".
+UI provides an an authenticated user with the option to "Sign Up".

 ### API